 When using your phone outside of Europe, typical roaming charges are substantially higher.
 You can expect to pay around £1.50/minute, 50p per text message and around £6/MB when accessing the internet.
 When data roaming on a normal UK SIM card, you can easily run up a £60 bill with only one day of typical data usage.
 Hence, when travelling outside the EU, it’s often a good idea to buy a SIM card locally in your country of travel.
 You’ll need to unlock your handset before you go in order to use a different SIM card abroad.

-Are you travelling to Spain, the USA, France, Italy or one of 14 other countries?
+Are you travelling to Spain, France, Italy, the USA or one of 14 other countries?

-If you’re planning to travel to one of 18 selected countries, the best way of using your smartphone abroad is to take advantage of Three’s Feel At Home offer.
 With Feel At Home, there’s no extra charge for using your smartphone abroad.
 Better still, the offer is available regardless of which network you normally use in the UK.
-Simply order one of their All-in-One Pay As You Go SIM cards: you can benefit from the offer in any unlocked Galaxy smartphone.
+Simply order one of Three’s All-in-One Pay As You Go SIM cards: you can benefit from the offer in any unlocked Samsung Galaxy smartphone.
 A £10 top-up will give you 500MB, 100 minutes and 3000 texts (all available to be used when abroad).

 The “All in One” Pay As You Go bundles can be used with Three’s “Feel At Home” offer.
 The inclusive minutes, texts and internet can be used abroad in any “Feel At Home” country.
 The £15 bundle has a fair usage policy of 25GB/month when in a “Feel At Home” country.